IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

   $ git init
   $ git add -A
   $ git commit -m "<your comments>"
-  $ git remote add origin <git url>
+  $ git remote add origin <newly-created-git-repo-url-in-your-account>
   $ git push -u origin master
   ```

-Application code is now pushed to GitHub repository.
+Application code is now pushed to your GitHub repository.

-### 7. Create token for your Github
+### 8. Create token for your Github

 Before configuring the Tekton Pipeline, you need to create GitHub token so that the pipeline could access your application code.
 Follow the below steps to create the Github token.